 - Discontinue the sale and use of all highly hazardous pesticides

-Finally, we urge our fellow civil society organizations, social movements and people’s organizations to join our calls
+Finally, we urge our fellow civil society organisations, social movements and people’s organisations to join our calls

 End Corporate Impunity, Accountability Now!
 Oppose the Corporate Control Of Agriculture!

 Support the global legally binding treaty for the life-cycle management of pesticides!

 Promote Agroecology and Food Sovereignty!
 Fight For A Just And Pesticides Free Future!

 - BARCIK, Bangladesh

 - Participatory Research Action Network- PRAN, Bangladesh, Bangladesh